Azure/data-management-zone/CONTRIBUTING.md

 > If you have a question, have discovered an issue or perhaps you would like to propose an enhancement or idea, please file an issue report **BEFORE** commencing work on it.

-## Contribution scope for Data Management & Analytics Scenario
+## Contribution scope for Cloud-scale analytics scenario

 The following is the scope of contributions to this repository: